petersen-lab/petersen-lab-book/protocols/Spikesorting Instructions.md

 - SimilarityView
 - AmplitudeView
 - CorrelogramView: Adjust window size to be 500 ms (250 ms when doing cluster comparisons).
 - WaveformView: Make sure that at least 32 recording channels are displayed.
+Single waveform duration on a single channel is 83 data points or approximately 2.77 ms.
 - FeatureView

 One way you could organise them is shown in the figure below.